Livaa/PHP-Custom-Datatypes/README.md

 How to use ?
 ---------------
-To build a datatype just extends Livaa\CustomDatatypes\CustomDatatype and write the validate() method.
+To build a datatype just extend Livaa\CustomDatatypes\CustomDatatype and write the validate() method.

 ```php
 namespace Foo\Types;